NU-DS4300/practical-01-ruchidhiyanka/README.md

 # DS4300 - Spring 2025 - Practical #1 - Index It

 ## Overview
-This program indexes financial news articles using different indexing data structures, including a Trie, Binary Search Tree (BST), Hash Map, and an AVL Tree.
+This program indexes financial news articles using different indexing data structures, including a Binary Search Tree (BST), an AVL Tree, a Hash Map, and a Trie (Prefix) Tree.
 It processes preprocessed text files, inserts words into an index, and performs searches to measure the most efficient data structures to store and search for this data.

 ## Installation and Setup
 ### Prerequisites